-This recipe teaches you how to make the Perfect Ratatouille, a budget-friendly dish hailing from the French countryside.
+This recipe by Nora Schlesinger teaches you how to make the Perfect Ratatouille, a budget-friendly dish hailing from the French countryside.
 The way that the vegetables are arranged gives this savory dish a colorful appearance, but it also ensures that you’ll find different flavors in every bite.
 It’s best served on its own, or with a side of bread to get every last bit of sauce.

 2. Red Lentil Burger Wraps With Pumpkin Fries

 These Red Lentil Burger Wraps by Margaux Mouton are made with affordable and healthy ingredients like lentils and fresh spinach – plus they come with a side of curry-spiced pumpkin fries!
 Wrap these patties up in a soft flour tortilla and serve them with fresh veggies and plenty of sauce.